JCLMantilla/TW3_cicd/README.md

 Hello!
 This is the main repo for the TW3 case study.
 Here we will answer the questions of the case study and show the project and the CI/CD workflow.
 This repository is meant to serve as a way for you to test the app youself very easily, however, it is also meant to illustrate later how the CI/CD srategy will be.

+Here are some key insights:

+- Error handling from front to avoid breaking the app on backend fails
+- Logging of exceptions in containers can be easily catched by a logging monitor such as https://www.bugsnag.com This can be used to track payloads and request of users and more!
+- App designed for kubernetes
+- env variables for security, easily managed by .env files which is a standard practice compatible with any secrets service

 As you might know already, the frontend and the backend are isolated and developed in different repositories (as they should), and are found in the following repositories:

 front